tpook92/MoBPS/README.md

 Updates since initial release:

+### Version 1.4.43 (03.01.20) - Only Development branch

+Added selection according to a threshold (instead of fixed number of individuals) threshold.selection in breeding diploid()

+Generate PCA for selected cohorts (get.pca)

+Memory efficient implementation of pedigree-matrix

+Commutational more efficent bv.standardization()

+Removed typo in get.vcf()

+Transformation function for phenotypes

 ### Version 1.4.28 (04.12.19) - Only Development branch

 Fixed bug when deriving pedigree matrix in a population with individuals that are generated via copy.individual